pulumi/docs/content/docs/guides/crosswalk/aws/ecs.md

   that use the `awsvpc` network mode to receive their own Elastic Network Interface, and it is not supported for other network modes.

-For additional information about each of these settings, please [refer to the AWS documentation]( https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_definition_parameters.html).
+For additional information about each of these settings, refer to the [AWS documentation]( https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_definition_parameters.html).

 ## Building and Publishing Docker Images Automatically